 How to Attend a Virtual Sit & Share Meeting

-We use Skype for our virtual meetings.
-Skype has some great features that allow us to connect using web cameras and voice.
+We use Zoom for our virtual meetings.
+Zoom has some great features that allow us to connect using web cameras and voice.

 This tool is easy to use but first there are some technical requirements that you need to understand: